Last Updated on January 1, 2022 by Res Marty

 - Pee and poop in the right place at the right time.

-- Give people way with a smiling face as your pace could not match with the other hikers.
+- Give people way with a smiling face as your pace could not match the other hikers.

 - Stay on the hiking trails, and don’t go for shortcuts as you can jeopardize your and others’ safety.